michaelpq/pg_plugins/README.md

 Developer
 ---------

-The set of modules present in this repository have been written and are being maintained by Michael Paquier, PostgreSQL committer.
+The modules stored in this repository have been written and are being maintained by Michael Paquier, PostgreSQL committer.

 Links
 -----